bosgithub/Vickrey_Auction/README.md

 _here is an example:_

-say, we have a condo for sell, we know the neighbours who have similar properties recently sold theirs for around 750k.
+say, we have a condo for sell, we know the neighbours who recently sold similar properties for around 750k, we let this be the private valuation of our condo.
 We allow people to bid via the method of Vickrey Auction.

 | Bidders       | Price         |